 - Be specific.
 Effective feedback is specific.
 Suggesting, "John, you sure goofed that up," might be true, but it does not tell John what he did wrong.
 The same goes for telling Mary that she is late to work too often.
 Instead, describe the very specific behavior and identify the business implications of the behavior.
 For example: "Mary, when you are late for your shift, it requires us to hold someone over from the earlier shift.
 This requires us to pay overtime; it inconveniences your colleague, and it may reduce quality if they do not understand your specific job.
 Do you understand?"

 - Be timely.
 If you have ever received a long list of negative feedback comments on an annual performance review, you understand how worthless this input is long after the fact.
 Feedback of all types should be given as soon as possible after the event.

 - Remain calm.
 Regardless of how upset you are, it never pays to lose control of your emotions.
 As referenced above, if you need time to gather your emotions, delay the discussion a few hours or at most a day.
 Remind yourself that the intent of feedback is to promote improvement and approach the discussion with this positive attitude.

 - Reaffirm your faith in the person.
-This reinforces step three, but here you tell them that you still have faith in them as a person and in their abilities; it's just their performance you want them to change.
-Say something like "you're a good customer service rep, so I'm sure you see the need to be more patient with customers".
+It reinforces step three, but here you tell them that you still have faith in them as a person and in their abilities; it's just their performance you want them to change.
+Say something like "you're a good customer service rep, so I'm sure you see the need to be more patient with customers."

 - Stop talking and invite the other party to engage.
 After you have told the person what specific, recent actions were inappropriate, and why, stop talking.
 Give the other person a chance to respond to your statements and ask clarifying questions.